 Plus, you have instant access to me and your fellow parents for questions and support.

-DO I HAVE TO BE "PRESENT" FOR THE COURSE LESSONS?
+DO I HAVE TO BE "PRESENT" FOR THE LESSONS?

-DO I NEED TO BE ON FACEBOOK TO JOIN THE CLASS?
+DO I NEED TO BE ON FACEBOOK TO JOIN THE PROGRAM?

-Take a step back and ask yourself what it would mean if you implemented the tips and advice found in the course.
+Take a step back and ask yourself what it would mean if you implemented the tips and advice found in the program.
 Imagine...